Leaflet Distribution in London

 How our leaflet distribution in London can help?

 Firstly, there is no universal answer.
-In fact, it depends of many factors and the purposes of this way of advertising.
-Furthermore, the lack of studies depicting figures about the response rates of leaflet distribution, are scarce.
+In fact, it depends on many factors.
+As well, the purposes of this way of advertising matter.
+Furthermore, the lack of studies illustrating the response rates of leaflet distribution, are limited.

-The last figures that we have, are from 2018, and found on the Data & Marketing Association's website.
-The chart below summarises the figures found on the DMA's website showing the percentage of actions taken over 27 days later the door-to-door distribution's day.
+The last figures that we have, are from 2018, and found on the Data & Marketing Association’s website.
+The chart below summarizes the figures found on the DMA website.
+It illustrates the percentage of actions taken over 27 days later the door-to-door distribution’s day.

-Honestly, the reason of this high awareness generated through this channel, is because we still receive important information in our letterboxes, and we have to check it.
+Honestly, the reason of this high awareness is because we still receive important information in our letterboxes, and we have to check it.

-This old way of marketing is still one of the most efficient ways to convey a message.
+This old way of marketing is still popular in some industries.
+In fact, it's one of the most efficient way for getting a message known.
 For this reason, having a short remind of the purposes of leaflet distribution can be useful.